selenayyalcin/CS50AI/README.md

 This project involves building an AI that learns to play Nim through reinforcement learning.
 The AI learns by playing against itself repeatedly, updating Q-values for state-action pairs based on the outcomes of its games.

 <a href="https://cs50.harvard.edu/ai/2024/projects/3/crossword/" target="_blank">Here is the full assignment for **_nim_**</a>

+## Week 5 - Neural Networks
+This lecture covers the essentials of neural networks, including their structure, activation functions, training methods, and practical applications like computer vision and recurrent networks.
+It also demonstrates how to implement these concepts using TensorFlow.

+- Neural Networks
+- Activation Functions
+- Neural Network Structure
+- Gradient Descent
+- Multilayer Neural Networks
+- Backpropagation
+- Overfitting
+- TensorFlow
+- Computer Vision
+- Image Convolution
+- Convolutional Neural Networks
+- Recurrent Neural Networks

+### Project 5: Traffic
+The project involves using TensorFlow to build a neural network that can classify road signs based on images.

+<a href="https://cs50.harvard.edu/ai/2024/projects/5/traffic/" target="_blank">Here is the full assignment for **_traffic_**</a>